Dear Parent/ Carers and Year Six

 **Form classes are where you are registered each morning.
 Out of the 31 lessons a week, you are only taught as a Form class once!

 ***The number of feeder schools changes each year.
 35 is an approximate number used as an example.

 Each pupil who goes to school in East Sussex will be visited by one the Transition Team.
 If your Son/ Daughter does not attend a school in East Sussex, Mr Bligh does make contact to arrange a mutually convenient meeting before the New Intake Evening in Term 6.

-If you attend a Catholic Feeder school, you will have at least 6 visits from Mr Bligh to prepare you for Year 7.
+If you attend a Catholic Feeder school, you will have between 4-6 visits from Mr Bligh to prepare you for Year 7.
 Each visit will focus upon a different element of transition and gives the pupils opportunities to ask questions about life in Year 7.
 The sessions always start with magic numbers and how form classes are created.
 The themes for each session include-

 Similarities and difference between primary school and St Richard’s

 What you are looking forward to?
 Have you any worries?